B-Dionysus/bootcamp-HouseCup/README.md

 This version

-* Sorts baed on score
+* Sorts based on score
 * Displays team icons in pleasing pyramid shape
 * Increases size of icons based on proximity to winning score
 * Displays an enormous, ominous backdrop of the winning icon